 How to stay sane as a non-muggle during the holiday season

-I’m writing this blog post in the most light hearted way because not all of us are meant to be “awake” or aware of non-muggle things just yet.
-When I use the word muggle, I am kindly and mostly meaning a person that doesn’t believe or understand energy, their own intuition, or Spirit.
-Maybe they scoff at your crystal collection, they don’t understand the power of meditation or they think you are certifiably insane if you believe in spirits or other powers.
-The use of the word “muggle” here isn’t to create division between the “awake” and the “muggles” this is just a loving name I have for those that look at me like What the fuck?! when I explain what I do and then proceed to unfriend me or block me or for fucks sake tell me that they will pray for me.
-Those moments just make me laugh now!
+The use of the word muggle here isn’t to create division between the spiritually “awake” and those that are not, this is just a loving name I have for those that look at me like What the fuck?! when I explain what I do and then proceed to unfriend me or block me or for fucks sake tell me that they will pray for me.

 Those types of people.
 I love those people, I admire them because at one point in time we were them.
 But as you become more self aware and as you step into your power, there are going to be those that stay where they are as you learn and move forward.
 And then they might look at you like you’re the problem when actually you are so fucking happier than you’ve ever been before.